CURRICULUM

 ANGLES

-• Understand that angle is a measure of turn.
+Understand that an angle is a measure of turn

-• Understand and use 8 points of compass, and the terms clockwise and anticlockwise.
+Understand and use the 8 points of a compass and use the terms clockwise and anticlockwise

 ALGEBRA